PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 53 "Trojan Horses...
 React?" %}}

-I know it is contentious, but React is a massive trojan horse for Facebook and amazingly clever too.
+I know it is contentious, but React is a massive Trojan horse for Facebook and amazingly clever too.

 Javascript works everywhere.
 HTML and CSS really require a browser or WebView to be useful.